Actually, Floyd is not part of the Cool Girl series, but he certainly is a cool guy !

 All I needed to add was a pair of inserts for the shoes, as the rubber-like GI Joe shoes offered very little support.

 Paul from Warlordskeep.net has a tutorial on his site describing how to replace sloppy ankles using Yellow Submarine ball joints.

 I already had bought some of these ball joints before, so I ordered a spare pair of 21C feet (just in case...) from OSD and replaced the ankles of those with ball joints.
 I push-fitted the upper half of the joint into the leg using a length of soft PVC tube as a plug, cut the ankle off each of the feet and drilled an undersized (2.5mm) hole in each foot.
-The PVC material of the foot is sufficiently flexible to allow the 3mm peg of the ball joint to fit (very tightly !) in a 2.5mm hole.
+The PVC material of the foot is sufficiently flexible to allow a 3mm peg to fit (very tightly !) in a 2.5mm hole.